MuertoGB/MacEfiToolkit/README.md

 3. Download all four required fonts from [here](stream/fonts).
 After downloading, navigate to `Home\.wine\drive_c\windows\Fonts` and copy the downloaded fonts into this folder.

 Once these steps are completed, you should be able to run **Mac EFI Toolkit** under Wine.

+## Support

+If you encounter any issues or need assistance, here are a few ways you can get help:

+#### 1. **GitHub Issues**
+If you're experiencing a bug or issue, please check the [open issues](https://github.com/MuertoGB/MacEfiToolkit/issues) on GitHub.
+If your problem has not been reported, feel free to create a new issue.
+Be sure to include as much detail as possible, including:
+ - A clear description of the problem.
+ - Steps to reproduce the issue.
+ - Screenshots or logs (if applicable).
+ - Firmware files (if applicable).

+#### 2. **Email Me**
+For more direct support, you can contact me via [email](mailto:muertogb@proton.me).

 ## Changelog